stanleyseow/electricimp-nRF24L01/README.md

 ===========================

-This is the nRF24L01 driver/library for the electric imp that are based on mirf and will communicate directly with my RF24 fork for both Arduino and Raspberry Pi.
+This is the nRF24L01 driver/library for the electric imp that are based on mirf and will communicate directly with RF24 fork for both Arduino, attiny and Raspberry Pi.

 SETUP